 The friends who were part of my day-to-day living (like my roommate and my boyfriend) knew what was happening, and I kept them informed of details and changes, but trying to explain it to more people (such as more distant friends) was a painful thought.

-Once I had a diagnosis, I thought it would get easier, and while it did in some ways (I had more of a medical direction and treatments to try), with friends, it was, in some ways, more stressful.
+Once I had a diagnosis, I thought it would get easier, and while it did in some ways (I had a treatment plan), with friends, it was, in some ways, more stressful.

 Now the idea that there wasn’t a pill or cream or gadget that would make it all better seemed just unbelievable to others.